 I also have a calendar on my fridge that I use for keeping track of bill and other important events.
 I love having that designated space in my house because it gives me a place for all of my bills to go.
 In the past sometimes bills would get lost because I didn’t have a place to put everything.
 (Major fail)

-Create a folder on your phone for your paperless bills.
+Create a folder in your email for paperless bills

 I know that a lot of companies are going paperless these days and I think that is amazing, but this does mean that you must closely monitor your inbox and make sure you are keeping track of those e-bills as well.